19 pet peeves with press releases

 6. Statistics which are out-of-date.
 I consider statistics dated more than a year ago to be obsolete.

 7. PDFs.
-I hate them.
 Sometimes, text in a PDF cannot be copied.
-When it can be copied on my phone, it can only be copied a page at a time which is rather tedious.
+When it can be copied, it can often only be copied a page at a time, which is rather tedious.
 When I copy text in a PDF over into the blogging software, the formatting disappears.
 Text no longer runs on and I have to spend time reconnecting sentences and paragraphs.
 Pictures can't be copied over easily either.
 I have to resort to screen captures.

 8. Pictures - typically infographics - sent as PDFs.
 Blogger doesn't accept PDFs as a picture format.
 I can only do screen captures, and because of the time constraints typically only capture part of the infographic.
 It is impossible to capture fancy designs on a long portrait-style infographic and still keep the text readable.
 JPGs please!

-9. Fancy layouts in press releases.
+9a.
+Fancy layouts in press releases.
 These are the ones with quotes and sidebars in separate text boxes.
 Each text box usually has to be copied separately.
+This is tedious.
+Apple has a nice feature at its pressroom where you can opt to copy just the text of a media release, btw.

 10. No pictures.
 These days pictures are help in getting more views for the story.
-Please, please, please send pictures or a link to download them.
+Please, please, please send pictures or a link to where I can download them.

 12. Pictures sent without attributions or captions.
 Pictures accompanying stories are very helpful, unless there are no captions.
 Sometimes it is impossible to guess who the people in them may be, or what is being illustrated in a picture.